Saturday, December 26, 2009

 A lapbook is a project book or file folder, laid out in a creative manner, that fits in the child’s lap.

-- by computer or by hand - for most ages.
+“Using creative means to display unit studies, topics, or projects- by computer or by hand - for most ages.

 * Fold a card folder into a shutter;